-DOING BUSINESS IN SYRIA
+DOING BUSINESS IN SYRIA IN 2017

 Since 2003, Healy Consultants Group PLC has assisted our Clients with business registration in Syria.
 Our services include i) Syria company incorporation ii) government license registration iii) business bank account opening iv) employee recruitment v) visa strategies and vi) office rental solutions.

 Press the link headings below to read detailed, relevant, up to date information.

 Syria business registration

 - In Syria, incorporation of a limited liability company (LLC) requires i) a minimum of one shareholder and one director of any nationality and ii) minimum paid-up capital of US$2000.
 Our Client will not have to travel to Syria to complete the process;

 - Syrian government offers foreign entrepreneurs reduced tax rates depending on i) number of employees, ii) the strategic value of the project to the country and iii) the location of the project for example the projects in the Eastern province may get taxes on their profits reduced up to 20%.
 Joint stock companies that offer 51% or more of their shares on the stock exchange get even further reduction on taxes to 14%;

 - Syria has 8 free trade zones in the major cities of Damascus, Aleppo, Lattakia and Adra amongst others where investors can set up companies to enjoy tax free incentives;

 - In this time of war in Syria, many businesses have foreclosed, thus there are ample opportunities to provide services in Syria in the fields of infrastructure, aid and general trade.